BaptisS/oci_waf_nsg/README.md

 ### 3-    Review the Network Security Group content.

+3.1-	Ensure the new NSG has been populated successfully with security rules.

 ![PMScreens](/img/08.JPG)

-3.1-	Ensure the new NSG has been populated successfully.

 ### 4-   [Option 1] Assign NSG to your Load Balancer Virtual Network Interfaces.
 4.1-	Go to your Load Balancer dashboard, (OCI Menu -> Networking -> Load Balancers) and then select the Network Security Groups ***‘Edit’*** link .